Table of Contents

 Following in the same line as our previous example, the average response time is one of the customer service KPIs that monitors the time between the moment a customer calls with an issue and the time an agent responds to it.
 It is an important indicator to track as it significantly affects customer satisfaction levels.
 A short response time means you respect your customer's time and want to provide them with the best support possible.
 To keep your response times as low as possible, make sure you analyze the times when customers are calling the most and prepare your stuffing schedule to cover the demand.

 32. Customer Service: Total & Solved Issues By Channel

 Having lingering tickets isn’t good for business; this means customer issues have been forgotten or otherwise unresolved.
 Seeing total and resolved issues alongside each other can give you a better idea of which channels are the most effective in helping customers, what channels customers prefer, and how quickly your team responds to issues.
 A significant difference between total and solved issues could indicate more resources are needed to address customer needs.

 After we have provided specific KPIs from industries and functions, we will now focus on a holistic overview and how they are interconnected into an overall operational process.
 Let's analyze this through examples.

 Marketing: Is my budget on track?

 **click to enlarge**

-The operational metrics and KPIs example presented on the dashboard above focuses on the marketing performance of specific campaigns on an operational level.
-The significance lays within the fact that this clear overview can help marketing managers and professionals to develop a comprehensive data driven marketing strategy.
-Changes will alert the marketing team which can then optimize the campaign and make sure the budget stays on track.
+The operational KPIs examples presented above focus on the marketing performance of specific campaigns on an operational level.
+The significance lies within the fact that this clear overview can assist marketing managers and professionals in developing a comprehensive data-driven marketing strategy.
+Changes will alert the marketing team, which can then optimize the campaign and makes sure the budget stays on track.

 Human Resources: Is our productivity on track?